willnguyen1312/openpolaris/README.md

 ## Roadmap

-- [ ] Increase the size of the heading itself and right align the docs link
-- [ ] Auto select any new component that was just dragged into the art board
+- [ ] Auto select any new component that was just dragged into the board
+- [ ] Let the user cycle through the components using their up / down arrows
 - [ ] Add simple prebuilt templates for the most commonly built component layouts for apps
-- [ ] Let the user cycle through the components using their up / down arrows

 ## Credits